rophy/kube-federated-auth/README.md

 ## Overview

-`multi-k8s-auth` enables secure, cross-cluster workload authentication for Kubernetes services.
+`kube-federated-auth` enables secure, cross-cluster workload authentication for Kubernetes services.
 Workloads running in one cluster can authenticate to services in another cluster using **ServiceAccount JWTs**, without requiring additional secrets or control planes.

 Key benefits:
 - Cross-cluster authentication